Avaiga/taipy-doc/docs/relnotes.md

 <h4><strong><code>taipy-gui</code></strong> 3.0.0</h4>

-- The callback function set to the *on_action* parameter of the function `download()^` may b called too early.
+- The callback function set to the *on_action* parameter of the function `download()^` may be called too early.
 It is now ensured to be invoked *after* the download operation is performed.<br/>
   See [issue #916](https://github.com/Avaiga/taipy-gui/issues/916).
 - Setting the [*properties*](manuals/gui/viselements/index.md#generic-properties) property of